Religious Mayors, School Appointments, and Teenage Pregnancy: Background

 \subsection{Pentecostal Parties in Brazil}

-Our identification strategy relies on classifying the Partido Republicano Brasileiro (PRB, now Republicanos) and the Partido Social Cristão (PSC) as Pentecostal parties.
+Our identification strategy relies on classifying the \textit{Partido Republicano Brasileiro} (PRB, now Republicanos) and the \textit{Partido Social Cristão} (PSC) as Pentecostal parties.
 Among Brazilian political parties, these two stand out for the depth and institutional nature of their ties to Pentecostal churches, the disproportionate share of Pentecostal candidates and elected officials on their slates, and their role in advancing a distinctly Pentecostal political agenda.
+For comprehensive treatments of the relationship between Pentecostal churches and partisan politics in Brazil, see \citet{Lacerda2017}, \citet{Machado2012}, and \citet{cammett2022religious}.

-The PRB is structurally linked to the Igreja Universal do Reino de Deus (IURD, or Universal Church of the Kingdom of God), being widely described as the main partisan vehicle for IURD-backed candidacies \citep{Cerqueira2021}.
+The PRB is structurally linked to the \textit{Igreja Universal do Reino de Deus} (IURD, or Universal Church of the Kingdom of God), being widely described as the main partisan vehicle for IURD-backed candidacies.
 Although there are no formal legal links, the relationship works on a personalist basis.
-The party was founded in 2005 under direct leadership of IURD officials, and its organizational apparatus is tightly integrated with the church hierarchy \citep{Cerqueira2021, Lacerda2017}.
-This organic relationship gives the IURD a privileged channel for translating its institutional preferences into electoral strategy and legislative action \citep{cammett2022religious}.
+The party was founded in 2005 under direct leadership of IURD officials, and its organizational apparatus is tightly integrated with the church hierarchy \citep{Cerqueira2021}.

-The PSC, in turn, has served as the primary electoral vehicle for the Assembleia de Deus (Assembly of God), Brazil's largest Pentecostal denomination.
-While the Assembly of God's decentralized governance structure precludes the kind of top-down party control exercised by the IURD over the PRB, the connection operates through the systematic channeling of church-endorsed candidates through PSC slates, as well as through the party's explicit adoption of Pentecostal moral stances in its programmatic platform \citep{Lacerda2017, Machado2012}.
+The PSC, in turn, has served as the primary electoral vehicle for the \textit{Assembleia de Deus} (Assembly of God), Brazil's largest Pentecostal denomination.
+While the Assembly of God's decentralized governance structure precludes the kind of top-down party control exercised by the IURD over the PRB, the connection operates through the systematic channeling of church-endorsed candidates through PSC slates, as well as through the party's explicit adoption of Pentecostal moral stances in its programmatic platform.
 The PSC's party statute enshrines positions closely aligned with Pentecostal doctrine, including the defense of life from conception \citep{PSCStatute2019}.